RangaSec73/WASP/README.md

 ## Overview

-WASP is a passive Wi-Fi intrusion detection and awareness tool designed to monitor IEEE 802.11 management traffic and identify suspicious or abusive behaviour on wireless networks.
+WASP is a passive wireless intrusion detection and awareness tool designed to monitor IEEE 802.11 management traffic and identify suspicious or potentially malicious behaviour in the local RF environment.

 WASP operates entirely in **read-only passive mode**.
 It does not inject traffic, does not interfere with wireless networks, and does not attempt mitigation.